utkinis/TinyKernels.jl/README.md

 TinyKernels.jl allows to explicitly launch GPU kernels asynchronously on different streams or queues with given priority.
 This feature facilitates the overlap between computations and memory transfers in distributed configurations.

-TinyKernels.jl supports automatic differentiation with [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl) overloading the `Enzyme.autodiff_deferred` function to enable reverse mode AD of GPU kernels.
+TinyKernels.jl supports automatic differentiation with [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl) overloading the `Enzyme.autodiff` function to enable reverse mode AD of GPU (and CPU) kernels.

 Preliminary benchmarks can be found in [TinyBenchmarks.jl](https://github.com/luraess/TinyBenchmarks.jl) and Metal playground in [MetalGPU](https://github.com/luraess/MetalGPU).